SantoriniDave.com

 The elder statesman of Rome’s hotel scene, the Hassler continues to impress.
 As well as old-school luxury and all the five-star trappings, it boasts a spectacular location at the top of the Spanish Steps, and a Michelin-starred restaurant, Imàgo.

-2. Villa Spalletti Trivelli – Villa Borghese, Barberini, and the Quirinale
+2. Villa Spalletti Trivelli – Villa Borghese, Barberini, & Quirinale

 Sun-dappled exterior of a yellow classic hotel building in Rome, with cars parked in front